0x715h1m070/chatbot-modhelper/README.md

 - **Data Collection and Analysis:** Collect and analyze data from player account unlock requests on both official websites of the gaming projects.
 - **Moderator Notification:** Notify moderators automatically via messenger of new requests requiring their intervention.
-- **Workflow Optimization:** Simplifying and accelerating the work of moderators to
+- **Workflow Optimization:** Simplify and expedite the work of moderators.
 - **Reduce waiting time:** Minimize the time it takes to receive a response for unlocking requests.

 ## 📊 Additional Functionalities